Northern Sea Route: Advantages

 Primarily, the NSR significantly shortens travel distances from Asia to Europe; for example, the journey from Murmansk, Russia, to Yokohama, Japan, is reduced from 12,840 nautical miles via the Suez Canal to 5,770 nautical miles via the NSR.
-This shorter route translates into approximately 30–40% less sailing time substantially decreasing fuel consumption and CO_{2} emissions from maritime transport.
-A proposal is being discussed to build a canal from the Pacific Ocean to the Arctic Ocean, which can make the route even shorter by approximately 15–20%.
+This shorter route translates into approximately 30–40% less sailing time, substantially decreasing fuel consumption and CO_{2} emissions from maritime transport.